Designing in the browser

-Personal computing has come a long way in our short lives: as kids we happily typed commands into consoles, complete with ordered optional arguments and were riveted to the resulting gloriousness of Moon Buggy, Space Invaders, and the absolute kingpin: prince.exe megahit.
+Personal computing has come a long way in our short lives: as kids we happily typed commands into consoles, complete with ordered optional arguments and were riveted to the resulting gloriousness of Moon Buggy, Space Invaders, and the absolute kingpin: prince.exe megahit

 This required us to learn specific keywords that triggered functions; already a giant leap forward from where computers had started.
 We had moved to using a language humans easily understood.
 The GUI came not long after, complete with pointing device, and the commands disappeared.
 We could now move a device in our physical world that controlled a digital pointer!